HERDAZ/ascii-interface/README.md

 # ascii-interface

-A python code to create ascii interface in the command line
+A python code to create ascii interface in the command line.

 ## Features

 **Spliting windows**